 aws ec2 describe-spot-fleet-requests --spot-fleet-request-ids=$SPOT_FLEET_REQUEST_ID

-To get the description of the instances and what happened over time to the request we can use:
+To get the description of the instances and what happened over time to the request you can use:

 aws ec2 describe-spot-fleet-instances --spot-fleet-request-id=$SPOT_FLEET_REQUEST_ID